 4. to facilitate the conduct of Faculty Senate business and report related actions to the Senate

 5. to meet at least once each semester with the president of the University

 6. to make recommendations to the university president and/or to the faculty at-large on emergency occasions when a meetings of the regular Senate cannot be scheduled.

-The functions of the Faculty Senate shall be consistent with those described in Article II D. of the Faculty Constitution.
+A. The functions of the Faculty Senate shall be consistent with those described in Article IL D. of the Faculty Constitution.

 1. The Faculty Senate shall annually review the bylaws of the Senate and each Faculty council and Special Standing Advisory committee and approve proposed revisions to such bylaws